 Difficult as it may be, try to see things from the other person’s point of view.
-Sometimes people do terrible, unconscionable things to others who truly are the innocent victims.
-But oftentimes we bear some measure of responsibility for what happened.
+Sometimes people do terrible, unconscionable things to others who truly are innocent victims.
+But often, we bear some measure of responsibility for what happened.

 There have been occasions when Susan and I have been in conflict about something and while I think she’s been mostly “at fault,” I have chosen to focus on understanding and asking for forgiveness for the part I played in it all.
 She’s done the same.

 4. Bring it up and let it go.

 If you plan to talk to the person face-to-face, make sure you first spend some time considering The Right Way to Prepare for a Difficult Conversation.
 If you are not able to meet in person, consider calling or writing a letter.

 If you are able to share with the other person what you remember about the source of your conflict, admit any mistakes you may have made in it.
 Clearly but calmly explain why you have been mad at the other person and you might learn that he or she is ready to acknowledge his or her part and ask for your forgiveness.

 Maybe that’s not possible because this person won’t speak to you or is no longer alive.
 If that’s the case, choose to forgive him or her even so.
 Remember the old saying—living in unforgiveness is like drinking poison and expecting the other person to die.
 It’s not a question of choosing to forgive and forget; it’s about remembering and choosing to forgive so that you don’t feel the need to keep remembering and holding a grudge.